Photo: Grace Roselli, Pandora's BoxX Project

 She is represented elsewhere around the country: in Atlanta by the Marcia Wood Gallery; in Denver by Space Gallery; and in in San Francisco by Adler & Co.
-Gallery; and in Tucson, Arizona, by Conrad Wilde Gallery.
+Gallery.
 Joanne also enjoys associations with Odetta Gallery and Margaret Thatcher Projects, New York City; Projects Gallery, Miami; and the Boston Drawing Project at Carroll & Sons Gallery.

 Joanne's work is in the collections of the New Britain Museum of American Art, Connecticut; Montclair Art Museum, New Jersey; Connecticut College Print Department; University Collections at the University of Albany; Wheaton College, Norton, Mass.; the U.S. State Department, Washington, D.C.; and institutional and private collections internationally.
 An illustrated resume can be seen here.

 In addition to her studio practice, Joanne writes regularly and curates occasionally.
 Through her Joanne Mattera Art Blog she reports on exhibitions and art fairs in New York City, Miami, and elsewhere.

 Curatorial projects include Textility in 2012 at the Visual Arts Center of New Jersey, Summit, which she organized with the institution’s curator, Mary Birmingham; projects at the Rice Polak Gallery in Provincetown in 2011 and 2012; A Few Conversations about Color at DM Contemporary in Manhattan in 2015; and Depth Perception in 2017 at the Cape Cod Museum of Art, Dennis, Massachusetts, which she curated with Cherie Mittenthal in conjunction with the 11th International Encaustic Conference.

 Joanne is the founder and director emerita of the International Encaustic Conference, an event devoted to a contemporary medium with a historic past.
 Relatedly, she is the author of the first commercially published book on encaustic in half a century, The Art of Encaustic Painting: Contemporary Expression in the Ancient Medium of Pigmented Wax (Watson-Guptill, 2001).